-AML/CFT Compliance in Hong Kong: What Should Financial Institutions Do?
+AML/CFT Compliance in Hong Kong for Financial Institutions

 The Hong Kong Monetary Authority (HKMA) recently imposed a penalty of HK$6,000,000 against the local branch of Commerzbank AG for the violation of the region’s anti-money laundering/countering the financing of terrorism (AML/CFT) laws.
 The regulator said the German bank’s local unit failed to establish and maintain effective customer due diligence (CDD) and name screening procedures.

 “As the first line of defence, carrying out CDD measures upon customer on-boarding is fundamental to combating money laundering and terrorist financing and thereby maintaining the integrity of the banking system of Hong Kong,” said Carmen Chu, Executive Director (Enforcement and AML) of the HKMA, commenting on the development.

 “Banks should make reference to the HKMA’s relevant guidelines and circulars in reviewing and optimising the performance of their anti-money laundering and counter-financing of terrorism control systems on an on-going basis, to ensure that the design and implementation of their policies and procedures remain effective.”

 It is another example of Hong Kong regulators' strictness with their AML/CFT norms.
 An international financial centre and trading hub, the city-state has been keen to implement international AML/CTF standards to safeguard its financial systems from financial crimes.
 It is an active member of international AML organisations, such as the Financial Action Task Force (FATF) and the Asia/Pacific Group on Money Laundering.
 It has been at the forefront in formulating effective anti-financial crime regulations in line with international standards and enforcing them.